censorship-no/ceno-docs/user-manual/en/intro/ceno.md

 [Censorship.no!]: https://censorship.no/
 [P2P]: https://en.wikipedia.org/wiki/Peer-to-peer

 What sets CENO apart from most other circumvention initiatives is that users can continue to share Web content even when no (or extremely limited) connectivity exists across national borders.
-CENO is thus built in expectation of aggressive Internet filtering and the establishment of [national intranets][] to fence off nations from the Web.
+CENO is thus built in prevision of aggressive Internet filtering and the establishment of [national intranets][] to fence off nations from the Web.

 [national intranets]: https://en.wikipedia.org/wiki/National_intranet